-I grow up in a house full of cookies year around, my mother was always proud to be able to serve cookies to anyone who arrived, even un-announce visitors.
-Of course, with my sweet tooth, this was a recipe for disaster and never-ending fight follow after my mother discovers empty cans of cookies… but these Coconut Cookies were safe.
-Growing up I used to hate coconut.
+I grow up in a house full of cookies year-round.
+My mother was always proud to be able to serve cookies to anyone who arrived, even unannounced visitors.
+Of course, with my sweet tooth, this was a recipe for disaster, and a never-ending fight followed after my mother discovered time and time again empty cans of cookies… but these Coconut Cookies were safe.
+Growing up, I used to hate coconut.

-- 100 grams of unsalted butter at room temperature
+- 115 grams of butter at room temperature

 - 1 egg at room temperature